Liberalism: Liberal economic theory

 Adam Smith's The Wealth of Nations, published in 1776, followed by the French liberal economist Jean-Baptiste Say's treatise on Political Economy published in 1803 and expanded in 1830 with practical applications, were to provide most of the ideas of economics until the publication of John Stuart Mill's Principles in 1848.
 Smith addressed the motivation for economic activity, the causes of prices and wealth distribution, and the policies the state should follow to maximise wealth.

 Smith wrote that as long as supply, demand, prices and competition were left free of government regulation, the pursuit of material self-interest, rather than altruism, maximises society's wealth through profit-driven production of goods and services.
 An "invisible hand" directed individuals and firms to work toward the nation's good as an unintended consequence of efforts to maximise their gain.
 This provided a moral justification for accumulating wealth, which some had previously viewed as sinful.

+Smith assumed that workers could be paid as low as was necessary for their survival, which David Ricardo and Thomas Robert Malthus later transformed into the "iron law of wages".
+His main emphasis was on the benefit of free internal and international trade, which he thought could increase wealth through specialisation in production.
+He also opposed restrictive trade preferences, state grants of monopolies and employers' organisations and trade unions.

+While Smith advocated for minimal government intervention, he recognized that some market regulation was necessary to prevent fraud, protect consumers, and ensure fair competition.